jamalzlitni/wordle/README.md

 The different options (sheet names) I am using to display the available letters to the player are:
 - no_letters: the only thing the players see are their previous guesses and the corresponding correctness indicators for those letters
 - alphabetical_list: above each of the past guesses, the user gets a list of all letters in the alphabet that either haven't been guessed or have been guessed and are confirmed in the word
-- alphabetical_format: this is the same concept as alphabetical_list, but it is formatted like a keyboard instead of one long list
 - qwerty: this is exactly as it sounds, it appears above each guess and looks like a keyboard with the indicators around each letter (like what NYT Wordle uses)